The hyperbolic geometry of Markov's theorem on Diophantine approximation and quadratic forms: Introduction

-The notorious Uniqueness Conjecture for Markov numbers (Rem.~\ref{rem:markov} (iii)), which goes back to a neutral statement by Frobenius~\cite[p.~461]{frobenius13}, says in geometric terms: If two simple closed geodesics in the modular torus have the same length, then they are related by an isometry of the modular torus~\cite{schmutz98}.
+The notorious Uniqueness Conjecture for Markov numbers (Rem.~\ref{rem:markov} (iv)), which goes back to a neutral statement by Frobenius~\cite[p.~461]{frobenius13}, says in geometric terms: If two simple closed geodesics in the modular torus have the same length, then they are related by an isometry of the modular torus~\cite{schmutz98}.
 Equivalently, if two ideal arcs have the same weight, they are related this way.
-Hyperbolic geometry was instrumental in proving the uniqueness conjecture for Markov numbers that are prime powers~\cite{button98} \cite{lang07} \cite{schmutz96}.
-Will geometry also help to settle the full Uniqueness Conjecture, or will purely number theoretic, algebraic, or combinatorial methods succeed?
+Hyperbolic geometry was instrumental in proving the uniqueness conjecture for Markov numbers that are prime powers~\cite{button98,lang07,schmutz96}.
+Will geometry also help to settle the full Uniqueness Conjecture, or is it ``a conjecture in pure number theory and not tractable by hyperbolic geometry arguments''~\cite{mcshane08}?
+Will combinatorial methods succeed?
 Who knows.
-This may not even be a very meaningful question, like asking: ``Will a proof be easier in English, French, Russian, or German?''
+These may not even be very meaningful questions, like asking: ``Will a proof be easier in English, French, Russian, or German?''
 On the other hand, sometimes it helps to speak more than one language.